ND: 10 Years Later TV Tropes

 Fangs Are Evil: Her fangs are way, way more pointed and pronounced when she turns into a vampire.

-Even Bad Women Love Their Mamas: Downplayed because she's not a bad guy in any way, just a Jerk with a Heart of Gold, but she really loves her mother Megan and his Berserk Button is seeing others upsetting her.
+Even Bad Girls Love Their Mamas: Downplayed because she's not a bad guy in any way, just a Jerk with a Heart of Gold, but she really loves her mother Megan and his Berserk Button is seeing others upsetting her.
 This fierce protectiveness also extends to her birth mother Mary, whom she never had the chance to meet.
 However, Juni is immensely grateful for Mary's selfless sacrifice that gave her a chance at life.
 She guards her headgear/necklace, Mary's first and last gift to her, with her life.

-Tsundere: With Donatello.
+Tsundere: With Jonathan.

 Weak, but Skilled: Downplayed.
 But if Freki's statement is true, Juni's strength in her entire body is equal to the strength he has in one of his legs, putting her at a level more equal to her grandma Akane in terms of sheer strength.
 That being said, she is still above the average human being in terms of strength.